 CLICK HERE to e-mail city officials and local newsleaders to let them know that you enjoy Rosie's Dog Beach!
 For Rosie's Dog Beach questions or comments, please contact the City of Long Beach Dept. of Parks, Rec. & Marine at (562) 570-3100.

-800+ parking spaces.
-From Ocean Blvd, enter the parking lot at the Belmont Olympic Pool, 1 Bennett Ave. for the beachfront metered parking lot -- 25 cents every 15 minutes from 8 a.m. - 6 p.m., daily.
-Also, there is FREE parking after approx. 5 p.m., daily when you enter the beachfront lot at the end of Granada Ave.
+PLENTY OF PARKING 600+ parking spaces.
+From Ocean Blvd, enter the parking lot at Granada Ave. or at 1 Bennett Ave. for the beachfront parking lot with pay stations that accept cash and card -- 25 cents every 15 minutes from 8 a.m. - 6 p.m., daily.
+NOTE: The dog beach is open 6 a.m. - 8 p.m., so it's free beachfront parking before 8 a.m. or after 6 p.m.

 DOG OWNERS ARE entirely responsible for their dog’s actions, and accept the risk of allowing their dog to interact with people, other dogs, existing beach conditions, and City vehicles.